proophsoftware/event-machine/docs/tutorial/part_IV.md

 Last but not least the query needs to be handled by a so called finder (prooph term).
 If you've worked with GraphQL before a finder is similar to a resolver.
 Query resolving works like this:

-When the query is send to the GraphQL endpoint it is parsed by the integrated GraphQL server and translated into a query message that is passed on to prooph's query bus.
+When the query is sent to the GraphQL endpoint it is parsed by the integrated GraphQL server and translated into a query message that is passed on to prooph's query bus.
 The query message is validated against the schema defined during query registration `$eventMachine->registerQuery(self::BUILDING, JsonSchema::object(...))`.